 This evaluation plan gives priority to mandatory evaluations as described in the Mandatory Procedures for Evaluation.
 Evaluations of all other entities were prioritized based on nine dimensions (e.g., materiality, known problems impacting program performance, program complexity).
-Under policy, it is expected that all of Park's Canada's programs and spending will be periodically evaluated, with evaluation priority ratings serving to help schedule the timing and the scope and scale of the evaluations.
+Under policy, it is expected that all of Parks Canada's programs and spending will be periodically evaluated, with evaluation priority ratings serving to help schedule the timing and the scope and scale of the evaluations.

-For 2018-19, the evaluation unit consists of a Chief Audit and Evaluation Executive and six evaluator positions.
-This unit will complete three evaluations carried over from 2017-18, provide ongoing support to two interdepartmental evaluations and launch one new evaluation.
+For 2019-20, the evaluation unit consists of a Chief Audit and Evaluation Executive and six evaluator positions.
+This unit will complete three evaluations carried over from 2018-19, provide ongoing support to one interdepartmental evaluation, and launch two new evaluations.
 The function will also support the development and review of Performance Information Profiles required for the implementation of the Agency's Departmental Results Framework.